-Myra Miller, PhD, is co-founder of Footsteps Researchers LLC, specializing in World War II research using archival documents from the National Archives at NARA St. Louis and College Park.
+Myra is co-founder of Footsteps Researchers, specializing in World War II research using archival documents from the National Archives at NARA St. Louis and College Park.
 Through her non-profit, Legacy: Lost & Found, she assists in returning war relics to the families of the soldiers to whom they once belonged.
 She is also an expert on the 83rd Infantry Division.

-She led her family to create Miller Publishing LLC and published Soldiers’ Stories: A Collection of WWII Memoirs, Volume I and Volume II available at https://footstepsresearchers.com/soldiersstoriesbooks/.
+She and her family formed Miller Publishing LLC and published Soldiers’ Stories: A Collection of WWII Memoirs, Volume I and Volume II available at https://footstepsresearchers.com/soldiersstoriesbooks/.

 Normandy Tour Guide